fossasia/wp-dev-buddy/readme.txt

 = 2.0.2 =
 Fixes a bug that led to IDs being read mathematically.
 As some of the links rendered by the feed use these IDs, those links may have been faulty as a result.

+= 2.0.3 =
+Fixes a bug that meant the feed would be render before the content, rather than within, if the shortcode was used in the WordPress editor.